GravityZone Full Disk Encryption FAQ

 Decryption on macOS

-To decrypt volumes on Mac, you need to apply the Full Disk Encryption module enabled and the Decrypt option selected.
+To decrypt volumes on Mac, you need to apply a policy with the Full Disk Encryption module enabled and the Decrypt option selected.
 When the policy is applied:

 Users can change, at any time, the recovery key for the boot volumes encrypted with FileVault in the security agent interface, by providing the system credentials.